dlab-projects/iuse-documentation/docs-to-markdown-test.md

 * Program Email <span style="text-decoration:underline;">ds-discovery@berkeley.edu</span>

-## Narrative regarding links between Component Goals, Pedagogical Strategies, and Central Elements of the Program
+## Narrative regarding links between Component Goals, Pedagogical Strategies, and Central Elements of the Program {#narrative-regarding-links-between-component-goals-pedagogical-strategies-and-central-elements-of-the-program}

 This program’s goals are accomplished by matching students (based on the research interests indicated in their applications) with project needs.
 They work closely in small teams to develop collaboration skills and applied knowledge.
 Being a part of a Discovery Project team brings students into direct contact with organizations that require assistance with data science problems.